ciesiolka/abc2svg-chisel/README.md

 [7]: https://en.wikibooks.org/wiki/Regular_Expressions "Regular expressions"
 [8]: http://moinejf.free.fr/abc/boyvin-2-2.html#T:Duo "Duo"

-In the first example ("J'ai du bon tabac"), you saw that care should be taken with regard to the special XML characters '&lt;', '&gt;' and '&amp;' by enclosing the ABC sequences inside XML comments.

 With any of the above scripts the music may be printed using the 'Print' button of the browser.
 You should add a style as: